Democrats and Immigration Part 1: Decriminalizing Improper Entry

 Decriminalizing “improper entry”

 In 1929 Congress made improper entry into the United States a Federal misdemeanor.
 Improper entry is defined as entering outside of regular ports of entry, eluding inspection by border agents, or using fraudulent documents to gain admittance.
 Improper re-entry is a felony.
-The for the law’s passage was an effort to control migration from Mexico, balancing the demands of Southwestern business interests reliant on migrant labor with those of nativist politicians who were in the midst of a crackdown on immigration from non-European countries:
+The context for the law’s passage was an effort to control migration from Mexico, balancing the demands of Southwestern business interests reliant on migrant labor with those of nativist politicians who were in the midst of a crackdown on immigration from non-European countries:

 The idea was to force Mexican immigrants into an authorized and monitored stream that could be turned on and turned off at will at ports of entry.
 Any immigrant who entered the United States outside the bounds of this stream would be a criminal subject to fines, imprisonment and ultimately deportation.
 But it was a crime designed to impact Mexican immigrants, in particular.